bert9bert/ParallelForest/README.md

 ===================
 An R package for fitting random decision forests using parallel computing, with Fortran and OpenMP under the hood.

-The basic features of this project are now functional (i.e. growing a forest, and predicting on the forest).
+This package is still a work in progress, but the basic features of this project are now functional (i.e. growing a forest and predicting on the forest).
 The project has not been packaged yet, so to use it in its current state, it will need to be built from source.
+It will be packaged and submitted to CRAN once it reaches a stable point in its development.

 For now, on a Linux computer with R, gfortran, and GNU make installed: